SumitKumar-17/auto-login-erp/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/SumitKumar-17/auto-login-erp/issues/new).

-## Previous releases

-You can find all our [previous releases](https://github.com/SumitKumar-17/auto-login-erp/releases) on releases page of the github repo or directly from [AMO Website](https://addons.mozilla.org/en-US/firefox/addon/erp-auto-login-iitkgp/versions/)

 ## Todos